Shakti Mudra

-With the constant practice of Shakti Mudra, you can create a new power in your body.
-Shakti is actually another name for Goddess Durga known for strength and strength.
+With continuous practice of Shakti Mudra, you can create a new strength in your body.
+Shakti is actually another name for Goddess Durga known for power and strength.

-This mudra is especially useful in physical exertion, people with stress, insomnia, slip discs and back pain.
-It is very beneficial for the players.
+This Mudra is especially useful for people suffering from physical exertion, stress, insomnia, slipped disc and back pain.
+This is very beneficial for the players.

 You can practice this Mudra by standing in Tadasana Yoga (Mountain pose), otherwise sitting on a chair.

-This mudra is beneficial for the body in many ways, it helps in curing various types of diseases, let us know the benefits of Adi mudra in detail.
+This mudra is beneficial for the body in many ways, it helps in curing various types of diseases, let us know the benefits of Shakti Mudra in detail.

 Benefits of Shakti Mudra (Gesture of Power)